Yoric/ronin-time-bureaucrats/the-time-deck.md

 * an image;
 * a title;
-* two default \(generally opposite\) interpretations.
+* two interpretations, depending on how you hold the card.

 We'll use all of them for improvisation.

-As a minigame, you can try and find what each of these pictures represents and how they're related to their title and interpretations.

 [High-resolution, two-cards per deck, designed for printing as 11x15 photos.](https://photos.app.goo.gl/uYLnUiLAku8hLUcE7)